Law A-level

 Is the Law A-Level difficult?

 It is no harder than any other A-Level.
 You will find some elements more difficult than others but the simple answer is that as long as you attend, work at it and listen to your lecturers, you will not only enjoy this subject, but you will achieve the grade you deserve.
-You are expected to complete essays and answer legal scenarios regularly through the academic years, so an ability to stay on top of work and submit work regularly is needed.
+You are expected to complete essays, answer legal scenarios and recall case law regularly through the academic years, so an ability to stay on top of work and submit work regularly is needed.

 Should I have Law-related work experience?